There are many specialty coffee drinks and sometimes it can be hard to know the main differences between them.

 And the size?
 A classic macchiato cup size is an espresso glass or demitasse cup.
 Total macchiato size is just 2-3 oz with less milk than a piccolo latte.

 If you want to enjoy a macchiato at home, double walled espresso glasses are the right size and a great addition to your coffee bar.
-Check out these popular espresso glasses by DeLonghi here.
+These ones by DeLonghi are an excellent option.

 Macchiatos are great if you are looking to consume less milk but struggle with the robust flavor of a straight espresso.